Canada–Alaska Railway: 2000–present

 A 2006 study indicated a capital cost at $10.5 billion and suggested it be a joint public-private project.

 A 2015 study by the Van Horne Institute, which was commissioned by AECOM, examined a line between Fort McMurray, Alberta, and the Port of Valdez, Alaska, for carrying bitumen, petroleum and other products.
 Covering 1,525 miles, the estimated capital cost was $28–34 billion depending upon the volume of product shipped.

 In June 2019, the Alaska Railroad Corp. board of directors gave agreement to link Alaska and Canada by rail.
 Construction was estimated to cost US$13 billion and was still pending permitting, land acquisition, and other planning.
 Per the agreement, the Alaska-Alberta Railway Development Corp. (a.k.a.
 "A2A Rail") received an “exclusive right” to operate an Alaska-Canada railroad between Alaska and Fort McMurray, Alberta.
 Business reasons for developing this railroad were cited as access to Alberta oil sands as well as providing an alternative to overloaded mainland U.S. ports for inbound intermodal shipping from Asia.
+The concept never got beyond the planning stage and in 2021, the company was put in receivership.
+The project was on hold due to financial irregularities between A2A's only shareholder, Sean McCoshen, and A2A's main financial backer Bridging Finance Inc.